bacebu4/otp-manager/README.md

 # TOTP Code Generator Chrome Extension

-A secure Chrome extension that generates Time-based One-Time Password (TOTP) codes for websites with local storage and convenient auto-fill functionality.
+A Chrome extension that generates Time-based One-Time Password (TOTP) codes for websites with local storage and convenient auto-fill functionality.

+> [!WARNING]
+> Most of the code was generated with Claude

 ## Features